 Coronavirus (COVID-19) daily update

-Public Health Wales has today reported a further 141 new confirmed cases of coronavirus in Wales, bringing the total number of cases to 13,556, with 272 cases in Powys although the figure is likely to be much higher.
+Public Health Wales has reported a further 41 new confirmed cases of coronavirus in Wales, bringing the total number of cases to 15,815, with one new case in Powys, the total for the county stands at 302 cases although the figure is likely to be much higher.

 - FAQs for higher and further education